dselsam/certigrad/README.md

 ## Incrementality

-Our methodology may already be economical for high-assurrance systems, and yet there is still a lot of work to be done to make it practical for mainstream developments for which correctness is only "optional".
+Our methodology may already be economical for high-assurance systems, and yet there is still a lot of work to be done to make it practical for mainstream developments for which correctness is only "optional".
 However, a crucial aspect of our methodology is that it can be adopted _incrementally_.
 One can write only a little bit of the code in Lean and simply wrap and axiomatize the rest (as we did with Eigen).
 One can also write down shallow correctness properties, and only prove that a few of these properties hold.
 We hope that over time, as the tools mature, developers will find it worth the cost to pursue our methodology further and will be able to reap more of its benefits.

 ## Building Certigrad